minad/consult/README.md

 ### Jumping and Search

-  * `consult-line`: Jump to a line matching the selected text.
+  * `consult-line` (`-symbol-at-point`, `-from-isearch`): Select from matching lines.
 Supports live preview and recursive editing of the preview.
-  * `consult-line-symbol-at-point`: Search by `consult-line` for symbol at point.
-  * `consult-line-from-isearch`: Fast switch searching from `isearch` to `consult-line`.
+There are two variants, which search for the symbol at point and for the most recent isearch string respectively.
   * `consult-mark`: Jump to a marker in the `mark-ring`.
 Supports live preview and recursive editing of the preview.
   * `consult-outline`: Jump to a heading of the outline.
 Supports live preview and recursive editing of the preview.
   * `consult-multi-occur`: Replacement for `multi-occur`.

 ### Miscellaneous

   * `consult-minor-mode`: Enable/disable minor mode.
   * `consult-theme`: Select a theme and disable all currently enabled themes.
     Supports live preview of the theme while scrolling through the candidates.

 ## Live previews

 Some of the commands support live previews.
 For example when you scroll through the items of `consult-line`, the buffer will jump to the corresponding position.
 It is possible to jump back and forth between the minibuffer and the buffer to perform recursive editing while a search is ongoing.
 In case you do not like live previews or find them distracting, for each of the commands supporting preview, there is a customizable variable which allows disabling the preview.
 In order for live previews to work you must enable `consult-preview-mode`.

 ## Package configuration

 It is recommended to manage package configurations with `use-package`.
 The Consult package only provides commands and does not add any keybindings.
 In order to use the enhanced commands, you must configure the keybindings yourself.

 ~~~ elisp
 ;; Example configuration